Treasury offices to receive business rates cut as pubs face jump in bills

 Analysis of official Government figures by tax firm Ryan indicate the Treasury’s office will see its annual bill decrease by £288,180 in the 2026/27 financial year.

-1 Horse Guards Road, home to HM Treasury, saw its property value increase by 4% but its bill will drop to £9.62 million for next year as it benefits from a reduction in the multiplier used to calculate rates.
+1 Horse Guards Road, home to HM Treasury, saw its property value increase by 4% but its bill will drop to £9.62 million for next year as it benefits from changes to the multiplier used to calculate rates and changes to the tax base of rateable properties.

+A Treasury spokesman said: “Property valuations for business rates are calculated independently by the Valuation Office Agency.

+“HM Treasury will be paying a higher multiplier next year to help fund a lower rate for the high street, as part of the Government’s commitment to rebalance the business rates system.”

 In November’s budget, the Chancellor said business rates would be “permanently lower” for small retail, hospitality and leisure businesses, but this has been challenged by sector bosses over the past two months.